yxonic/ycc1/README.md

 ## Documentation

 Implementation details are described in the documentation under `doc/` directory.
+You can also generate full document using doxygen, by just typing `make doc`.
 There are also sufficient comments in the source code.
 However, if you find any point that is not clear enough, please tell me and I will try to write more about it.